intel/libipt/doc/howto_libipt.md

 #### Return Compression

-If PT has been configured to compress returns, a successfully compressed return is represented as a conditional branch instead of an indirect branch.
+If Intel PT has been configured to compress returns, a successfully compressed return is represented as a conditional branch instead of an indirect branch.
 For a RET instruction, you first query for a conditional branch.
 If the query succeeds, it should indicate that the branch was taken.
 In that case, the return has been compressed.
 A not taken branch indicates an error.
 If the query fails, the return has not been compressed and you query for an indirect branch.

 There is no guarantee that returns will be compressed.
 Even though return compression has been enabled, returns may still be represented as indirect